 14. Edinburgh is an overall safe city to live in

-There are some areas that are deemed rougher than others including Niddrie, Wester Hails, Pilton, Granton and Muirhouse, but on the whole, Edinburgh is a safe city.
+Some areas are deemed rougher than others, including Niddrie, Wester Hails, Pilton, Granton, and Muirhouse, but on the whole, Edinburgh is a safe city.

 A word of caution: it’s a dense city with most residents living in apartments.
 Things can disappear from communal areas even if access to them is through the intercom.
 You won’t believe what stories shady individuals can make up to get access to your apartment entrance hall and leave with your bike or stroller.